 Here are some of the CBET projects you can visit in Cambodia:

 - Near Kratie: Cambodia Rural Discovery Tours in Koh Dambang, Koh Preah, and Koh Prahdao

 - Near Cardamom Mountains: Chi Phat, Cardamom Tented Camp

 Culture & History

-There is a dark side to visiting Cambodia.
 In the late 70s, the Khmer Rouge carried out the slaughter of millions of Cambodians.
-You can’t visit the country without being aware of how such a tragedy affects the culture for generations to come.
+You can’t visit the country without being aware of how such a tragedy will affect the culture for generations to come.

 Visiting the various sites and museums dedicated to keeping the memory of those lost alive — like the Tuol Sleng Genocide Museum in Phnom Penh or the Killing Fields — is equal parts horrifying and absolutely necessary.

 This half-day tour of Tuol Sleng and the Killing Fields will help you understand this brutal piece of history.